simlei/bouncycryptool/README.md

 command APIs.
 When you get there, these are the "crown jewels" of the console:

 ```
-// builds JCrypTool to the default location, takes that built product and resolves
+// builds JCrypTool to the defaullocation, takes that built product and resolves
 // and publishes it to the Scala/BouncyCrypTool world.
 This takes quite some time.
 jct.api.buildResolveAndPublish()